Explain yourself! Effects of Explanations in Human-Robot Interaction: Methods

 To examine the influence of XAI, we use two humanoid robots with different behaviors.
 Both robots have the same capability to win, as they use the same reinforcement learning algorithm (see Section~\ref{subsubsec:RL}) to play UTTT.
 Each turn, the respective robot provides a verbal cue in addition to its game-play.
 Both robots can play UTTT against each other autonomously, and simulation software was used to record videos of complete games.
 Figure~\ref{fig:game-scene} shows both robots in the simulation environment, sitting at a table across from each other with the UTTT board game in front of them.

 \normalcolor

 In the study, participants are shown short sequences of pre-recorded games without knowledge about the robots' capabilities and the outcome of the game.
 Each short game-play video shows a sequence of three moves by each robot, in which both robots comment on their moves via speech output.
 While one robot merely announces its moves, the robot using XAI provides an elaboration for the selected move.
 To actively involve the participants, they have to bet on the robot they believe to win the game.
+The video snippets were kept short to increase the difficulty of judging the winner from the presented game-play alone, under the assumption that participants would rely more on the robots' utterences to judge their capability.

 During the pilot study, participants reported difficulties distinguishing the robots in the questionnaire assessment.
 As a result, the robots were colored differently and were given clearly distinguishable voices.